 The revelations led newly elected Montgomery County District Attorney Kevin Steele to seek charges.
 He had earlier made the Cosby case an election issue.

-Cosby was arraigned in December.
-After a preliminary hearing a judge decided on Tuesday that there was enough evidence for Cosby to stand trial.
+in December 2015.
+After a preliminary hearing, a judge decided there was enough evidence for him to stand trial.

-That can include taking away that person's ability to refuse the penetration by holding them down or drugging them or carrying out the sex act when the person is unconscious.
+Under Pennsylvania law, Cosby was accused of penetrating someone with part of his body without that person's consent.
+The charge also could include taking away a person's ability to refuse penetration by holding them down or drugging them or carrying out a sex act when the person is unconscious.

-He faces a maximum sentence of 10 years on each count.
+Prosecutors argued Cosby drugged and sexually assaulted Constand.
+He faced a maximum sentence of 10 years in prison for each count.